ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 # AWS CodeSuite and Veracode

-How to setup an AWS CodeSuite with Veracode Static, Software Composition Analysis, and Dynamic Analysis.
+How to setup an AWS CodeSuite with Veracode Static Analysis, Software Composition Analysis, and Dynamic Analysis.

 ## Overview
 Veracode integrates with products in the AWS CodeSuite such as CodeBuild and CodePipeline.